The Tebyan School of the Islamic Centre of England

 (سوره النحل – 89)

-Since 1998, the Islamic Centre of England has been providing Quran education classes for all ages from teenagers to adults in the Muslim community.
+The Islamic Centre of England has been providing Quran education classes for all ages from teenagers to adults in the Muslim community since 1998.
+In 2018, after an organizational restructuring of the Islamic Centre, the educational institution was named Tebyan (previously named Dar Al–Quran), which currently offers in-person classes for residents in London only.

-This explanation is provided for those wishing to learn about the various matters related to the Tebyan school associated to the Islamic Centre of England; such as the school’s operation, its laws and its ambitions for the better.
-Therefore, we hope that all of you will inform us with your comments and suggestions, in order to improve this school and bring it to advanced ranks in scientific, educational and ethical giving.
+This explanation is provided for those wishing to learn about the various matters related to the Tebyan School associated with the Islamic Centre of England; such as the school’s operation, its regulations, and its ambitions for the better.
+Therefore, we hope that all of you will inform us with your comments and suggestions, in order to improve this school and bring it to advanced ranks in scientific, educational, and ethical giving.

 The principal supervises and directs the school, follows up on his assistants and supports their executive activities.
 He will develop sectional work plans and follow them up until fulfilled, as well as through frequent and continuous meetings with the administrative and educational staff.